astropy/astropy/docs/development/docguide.rst

  * `pyflakes <http://pypi.python.org/pypi/pyflakes>`_
  * `pep8.py <https://github.com/jcrocholl/pep8>`_

-The following import conventions are used throughout the AstroPy source and documentation::
+The following import conventions are used throughout the Astropy source and documentation::

    import numpy as np